AdobeDocs/analytics-platform.en/help/guided-analysis/interface.md

 * **Chart settings**: Fine-tune what your chart looks like and which events you want it to use.
 Available options depend on the view type selected.
 * **Date range**: A calendar picker that allows you to determine the date range of the report.
 Some analysis types also allow intervals, such as daily, weekly, or monthly.
 * **Insights**: Provides contextual insights depending on the report that you view.
 You can show or hide these insights using the light bulb icon in the top right.

+## Project menu

+[Screenshot of project menu]

+Commands in the top-right of the project that provide overarching actions.

+* **Data view selector**: Change the data view that this project uses.
+When you change the data view, available components in the query rail also change.
+* **Save**: Saves the project.
+If you're saving a new project, a modal window appears requesting a name and description.
+* **Save as**: Saves the project separately from the current project, creating a copy.
+A modal window appears requesting a new name and description.
+* **Open in Workspace**: Recreates the current Guided analysis project in Analysis Workspace.
+The workspace project is created in a new tab, preventing interruption while working on your Guided analysis project.
+Use this command when Guided Analysis doesn't quite give you the flexibility or specific insight that you're looking for.
+For example, you want a [Trends](analysis-types/trends.md) report that uses Sessions for one segment, and People for another segment.
+* **Download PNG**: Downloads the chart graphic as a `.png`.
+The query rail and table are not included in the graphic.
+* **Download SVG**: Downloads the chart graphic as a `.svg`.
+The query rail and table are not included in the graphic.